wingkwong/leetcode-the-hard-way/README.md

 Learn Data Structures and Algorithms ranged from basic to advanced via LeetCode Problems

-#### 🔶 Line By Line Explanations
+#### 🔶 Detailed Explanations

-Unlike most of posts in Discussion, we tend to provide detailed explanations via Line By Line fashion
+Unlike most of posts in Discussion, we tend to provide detailed explanations (Line By Line / Article)

 #### 🔶 LeetCode Community

-Join the Discord to discuss Leetcode Topics with the Community in real time
+Join the Discord to have a live discussion on Leetcode Topics with the Community memebers

 ## Target Audience